Reforms left to ‘die on the vine’ after teen is killed in 2017 King County sting, report says

-An independent review of a 2017 fatal shooting by King County sheriff’s deputies of a 17-year-old in Des Moines raises questions about the thoroughness of the internal investigation that exonerated the deputies and concluded the sheriff has let possible reforms raised by the shooting “die on the vine.”
+An independent review of a 2017 fatal shooting by King County sheriff’s deputies of a 17-year-old in Des Moines raised questions about the thoroughness of the internal investigation that exonerated the deputies and concluded the sheriff has let possible reforms raised by the shooting “die on the vine.”

-The 41-page report is sharply critical of policies and tactical decisions leading up to the Jan.
-27, 2017, shooting death of Mi’Chance Dunlap-Gittens.
-The high-school senior was killed during a misguided sting operation as detectives sought a homicide suspect in the death two days earlier of a fellow police officer’s son.
-The report states that the sheriff’s Use of Force Review Board has failed to accept or follow up on suggested changes made more than a year ago by a separate internal Administrative Review Team (ART) that was critical of the shooting.
+The 41-page report, which is sharply critical of policies and tactical decisions leading up to the Jan.
+27, 2017, shooting death of Mi’Chance Dunlap-Gittens, was commissioned by the civilian-run Office of Law Enforcement Oversight (OLEO) and presented to the King County Council’s Law and Justice Committee on Tuesday morning.
+The sheriff’s office opposed its release and the King County Police Officers Guild, the union representing deputies and sergeants, has filed a grievance against OLEO, according to Deborah Jacobs, the office’s civilian director.

+Committee members heard more than 90 minutes of emotional and sometimes outraged testimony at Tuesday’s meeting, including presentations by the family members of five people killed in recent police shootings, all Black: Dunlap-Gittens, Leonard Thomas, Andre Taylor, Givovann Joseph-McDade and Charleena Lyles.
+All said the Jan.
+27, 2017, shooting death of Dunlap-Gittens, during a misguided and unauthorized sting operation in Des Moines, was the most egregious of all.
+The council members were obviously moved, some to tears: Committee Chairman Girmay Zahilay choked up as he related that Mi’Chance’s father, Frank Gittens, had been one of his basketball coaches.
+Mi’Chance, he said, was a “good boy.”

+“Not a day goes by when I don’t think of him, what he’d be doing,” said a tearful Gittens, Mi’Chance’s father.

+An internal investigation conducted over the next year cleared the officers of wrongdoing.
+However, an Administrative Review Team (ART) report was sharply critical of the tactics, and made 20 recommendations to address issues ranging from ensuring deputies are adequately identified as law enforcement to making sure training records are up to date.
+It suggested sweeping training and policy changes dealing with undercover operations.

-The report notes the sheriff’s office declined to cooperate with the Los Angeles-based OIR Group, which researched and wrote the report, and refused to make the deputies involved in the shooting available.
-OIR President Michael Gennaco, a former civil-rights lawyer with the Department of Justice, noted that no discipline or remedial action was taken against anyone, suggesting acceptance of a poorly planned and executed operation that fell outside department policy and cost a young man his life.
+The report released Tuesday, conducted by the Los Angeles-based OIR Group, found that none of those recommendations were implemented.
+OIR President Michael Gennaco, a former civil-rights lawyer with the Department of Justice who has reviewed more than 600 officer-involved shootings, said no discipline or remedial action was taken against anyone, suggesting acceptance of a poorly planned and executed operation that fell outside department policy and cost a teenager his life.

 “In short, the failure to identify any shortcomings communicated an acceptance of future operations being done the same way,” wrote Gennaco, who worked as lead attorney for L.A.
 County’s Office of Independent Review after leaving DOJ.
 He concluded an “apparently disapproving” force review board “largely countermanded or ignored” recommendations “worthy of reflection and reform” that had been offered by the ART.